one-among-us/data/people/MizuharaNagisa/page.en.md

 > To every one of my friends
 >
-> People who are familiar with me usually call me Mizu Senpai or Mizuhara.
+> People who know me well usually call me Mizu Senpai or Mizuhara.
 Anyway, my name is Mizuhara Nagisa.
 > It's actually not my legal name.
 > How do I say this?
 > During these past few years I've been tormented by chronic depression and anxiety issues.